When there's no Mac, then go with Spag! This super creamy Vegan Butternut Squash Pasta dish takes your spaghetti game to a new level!

 - large saucepan

-Alternatively you can also roast your squash in a different device, such as a NinjaFoodi, which is what I have opted for when creating this recipe – it makes the roasting process a little quicker.
-However oven is absolutely fine too!
+Alternatively, you can also roast your squash in a different device, such as a NinjaFoodi Air Fryer, which is what I have opted for when creating this recipe - it makes the roasting process a little quicker.
+However, the oven is absolutely fine too!

 Once the squash is roasted, prepare your pasta according to the packaging instructions.
 I've used Mr Organic Spaghetti on this occasion and cooked it al dente in salted water.

 Whilst your pasta is on the stove, chuck the roasted butternut squash into your blender alongside the remainder of the sauce ingredients.
-Blend on high-speed for 1-2 minutes or until perfectly smooth.
-To activate the gooey-ness of the tapioca further, transfer the sauce into a large saucepan and heat over medium heat.
+Blend on high speed for 1-2 minutes or until perfectly smooth.
+To activate the tapioca, transfer the sauce into a large saucepan and heat over medium heat until the sauce thickens.

 This recipe is: